 Dogs are also rewarded by eye contact and attention.
 So if your dog is jumping up on you or barking for attention, do not look at him and ignore him until he is calm again.

-The key to a calm, well behaved model canine citizen is to catch your puppy in those moments when he is being ‘good’.
+The key to achieving dog obedience is to catch your puppy in those moments when he is being ‘good’.
 Similar to kids, if tantrums are what get your attention, it is likely they will act up more.
 If they receive praise and attention when they are quietly playing with their toys or sitting on their bed, they will perform more of these behaviors.

 Your dog is learning from you whether you are consciously training or not.
 Rather than letting him learn by accident, use every interaction as a training opportunity.
 Equip yourself with those treats and take them out and about with you so you can train at the park, at home, at the vet clinic, absolutely everywhere you go together.
 Ask your dog to sit before any treat or for pats.
 Ask him to sit before his meals, before his lead is clipped on and before you greet him when you first get home.
 Asking for this consistent behavior gives your dog something to do that reliably gets a reward.